 NOW, THEREFORE, in consideration of the above, Transporter and Shipper hereby agree as follows:

 1. Transporter and Shipper propose to enter into a firm Transportation Agreement, substantially in the form of the pro forma Transportation Agreement attached as Schedule A, hereto, which shall be subject to all of the terms and conditions of Transporter’s Federal Energy Regulatory Commission (“FERC”) Gas Tariff (“FERC Tariff”), as may be revised from time to time, and all rules and regulations of governmental authorities having jurisdiction.
-The Transportation Agreement shall provide for the transportation of natural gas from the point(s) of receipt to the point(s) of delivery as set forth on Appendix A attached to the Transportation Agreement.
+The Transportation Agreement shall provide for the transportation of natural gas from the point of receipt to the point of delivery as set forth on Appendix A attached to the Transportation Agreement.

 2. Rates to be charged pursuant to the Transportation Agreement and FERC Tariff shall reflect the rate election by Shipper, as indicated in Schedule B, hereto, and the Rate Principles set forth in Schedule C, hereto.